 Isle of Man

-The CAA also administers Foreign Carrier Permits for services to and from the Isle of Man jointly with the Isle of Man Civil Aviation Administration.
+We also administer Foreign Carrier Permits for services to and from the Isle of Man jointly with the Isle of Man Civil Aviation Administration.
 If your flight includes an Isle of Man element then please contact us.

 Channel Islands and UK Overseas Territories